mikelleprice/Portsetter-1/README.md

 To use the basic functionality of the program, please note the following instructions:

-Instructions for operating the Change Order 2 protocol:
+Instructions for operating the Change Order Two protocol:

 Compile and launch the systemtester.cpp and port.cpp file in Cloud 9.
 In order to access the systemtester program with the alias 'setport' please do the following: